 For adults with disabilities

 At L.I.F.E.
-Adult Day Academy, we offer music enrichment and participation classes.
+Adult Day Academy, we offer music, theatre, and dance enrichment and participation classes.

 The My Expressions, or ME, program launched in 2017 to serve adults in the Fort Wayne community with intellectual and developmental disabilities.
-The academy’s students have access to music, theatre, dance, and rhythm opportunities that encourage skill development.
+The academy’s students have access to music, theatre, and dance opportunities that encourage skill development.
 The program promotes physical, emotional, and social well-being.
-But most importantly, it’s fun for everyone involved!
+A free public performance is presented at the Parkview Physicians Group ArtsLab each spring.
+The ME program is fun for everyone involved!

 My Expressions for Adults with Disabilities